 Review what you know about Mott MacDonald

 Mott MacDonald’s own interview tips, which you can download from this employer profile, stress that you need to have done your research on the company.
-And in fact, Melissa Hopper, graduate recruitment manager at Mott MacDonald, has told us: ‘The main piece of advice we’d give to a candidate is to make sure you do your research.
+And in fact, Melissa Hopper,early careers talent acquisition manager at Mott MacDonald, has told us: ‘The main piece of advice we’d give to a candidate is to make sure you do your research.
 Preparation is the key.’

 Revisit the research you did for your initial application and take it a step forward.
 Gain an idea of how Mott MacDonald works as a whole; how your division, team and job role would fit into that; and how your division and job role would contribute to the company’s revenues.
 Take a look at the company’s ‘publications’ webpage.
 Then look more widely around the Mott MacDonald site.
 Focus on your particular business division and get a sense of the most recent challenges facing that sector, recent project wins and the day-to-day job you would be doing.
 Remember that if you were in an engineering role much of your job would be focused on design work.